TE ARAHI MAIPI HOSTS THE AFTER MATCH, FOLLOWING EVERY WARRIORS GAME, ON SKY SPORT

 What do you listen to in your car?
 I listen to 1990s R&B slow jams, especially Jodeci.
 My whanau can’t stand it, so I’m not allowed to listen to it with them.
 When I’m riding solo, though, what comes out of my car is something else.

 Great day trip out of Auckland?
 We enjoy going home to Huntly.
 Mum always has boil-up and rewena bread ready and it’s lovely to spend quality time with my whanau.
 Best thing about the trip is it’s only 50 minutes away.

+If you could change one traffic rule?
 Let cars back on Grafton Bridge.
 Traffic around the hospital is atrocious.

+What is the strangest thing you have done in a car?
 Trying to drive a manual rental.
 That might not seem that strange but I’m in my mid-30s and I still can’t drive a stick.